lorenpelli/angular-tinyCarousel/README.md

 bower install angular-tinycarousel
 ```

-Then you just need to link `tinyCarousel.js` and `tinyCarousel.min.css` files to your project.
+Then you can find `tinyCarousel.js` and `tinyCarousel.min.css` in your bower's components directory.

+Link those files to your html page and create controller and DIV-element with `tiny-carousel` directive inside that controller.

+You can follow the process described above, if you have any concerns.

+## Author and supports

+Angular tinyCarousel module created by Yuri Borunov <yuri@borunov.com>

+If you have any troubles using this module, just let me know through [Issues](https://github.com/yborunov/angular-tinyCarousel/issues) and I'll do my best to fix the problem as soos as possible.